maboloshi/hexo-renderer-markdown-it-plus/README.md

 This renderer plugin uses Markdown-it as a render engine on Hexo.

-This renderer plugin is forked from [hexo-renderer-markdown-it-plus](https://github.com/CHENXCHEN/hexo-renderer-markdown-it-plus).
+This renderer plugin is forked from [hexo-renderer-markdown-it-plus](https://github.com/CHENXCHEN/hexo-renderer-markdown-it-plus), designed for [hexo-theme-reimu](https://github.com/D-Sketon/hexo-theme-reimu).

+The highlight.js has been removed, the KaTeX version has been upgraded, and the client-side rendering of LaTeX formulas is supported.

 ## Main Features
 + Support for Markdown